Casterlabs/caffeinated/BUILDING.md

+# Developing
+1) Clone the repo
+2) Open the folder in your terminal of choice (Windows users: R-Click the directory > Open Git Bash Here)
+3) Run `sh dev.sh`
+4) Profit!
+You can now launch the Bootstrap class with `-D http://localhost:3000` and start developing!

+The build files will automatically download the runtime zips and make the executables.

 # Building
 1) Clone the repo
 2) Open the folder in your terminal of choice (Windows users: R-Click the directory > Open Git Bash Here)